plexonic/AnalyticsAPI/README.md

 # Analytics API project description

 ## Project Overview
-Implement an Web service which provides an HTTP API for acessing some analytic metrics.
+Implement an Web service which provides an HTTP API for accessing some analytic metrics.
 ### Objective
 Import provided data into database and implement an web service which will calculate and send back some analytical metrics based on input arguments via some defined API.
 ### Technical Specifications
 Implementation should be based on Layered Architecture.
 Application should have Presentation, Business and Data Access Layers.
 #### 1. Database
-Any relation database.
+Any relational database.

 #### 2. Provided Data format
 There are 2 csv files in data.zip archive.

 ##### 2.1 users.csv

-Contins users information.
+Contains users information.

 | Name  |  Details|
  ------------- |:-------------:|